bjornbytes/lovr.org/docs/Mesh:getVertex.md

 category: reference
 -->

-Buffer:getVertex
+Mesh:getVertex
 ===

-Returns a single vertex in the buffer.
+Returns a single vertex in the mesh.

-    ... = buffer:getVertex(index)
+    ... = mesh:getVertex(index)

 ### Arguments